imua-xyz/imuachain/CONTRIBUTING.md

 1. Create the fork on github, using the fork button.
 2. Go to the original repo checked out locally. (i.e. `$GOPATH/src/github.com/imua-xyz/imuachain`)
 3. `git remote rename origin upstream`
-4. `git remote add origin git@github.com:$USERNAME/Exocore.git`
+4. `git remote add origin git@github.com:$USERNAME/Imuachain.git`

-Now `origin` refers to my fork and `upstream` refers to the Exocore version.
+Now `origin` refers to my fork and `upstream` refers to the Imuachain version.
-So I can `git push -u origin master` to update my fork, and make pull requests to Exocore from there.
+So I can `git push -u origin master` to update my fork, and make pull requests to Imuachain from there.
 Of course, replace `$USERNAME` with your git handle.

 To pull in updates from the origin repo, run: